sanzgiri/jarchive/UPDATE_NOTES.md

 - **Manual**: Can be triggered via GitHub Actions UI

 ### Process Flow
-1. Checkout repository with Git LFS
+1. Checkout repository
 2. Install Python dependencies (beautifulsoup4, lxml)
-3. Pull latest jarchive.csv from LFS
-4. Run update script:
+3. Run update script:
    - Download new episodes from j-archive.com
    - Parse HTML to CSV format
    - Merge and sort with existing data
    - Update last_episode.txt
-5. Commit and push changes (if any)
+4. Commit and push changes (if any)

 ### Monitoring
 - Check GitHub Actions tab for execution logs